Learn Drucker’s Approach to Change

 —Peter F. Drucker

 Managing in the present is obviously vitally important.
 However, it’s not uncommon for day-to-day activities to become overwhelming.
 As a result, many managers find themselves unbalanced—spending more than 95% of their time on the here and now.
 Being too focused on the present means there’s not enough time spent working on the future.

 Kodak is a classic example of being too focused on the present, and missing a huge opportunity.
 Kodak was once a global powerhouse and household name.
 They invented the first digital camera way back in 1975.
 At the time, they were so focused on their highly profitable photographic film business that they didn’t want to cannibalize it.
 So Kodak shelved the idea, making some money by licensing the patent, but missing the much bigger opportunity.
 Kodak still exists today, but it’s no longer the dominant company it once was—and many millennials have never even heard of them.

 Drucker recommended that at least 10–20% of an executive’s time and resources be spent on the future.
 Effective management involves understanding and predicting market and customer changes and developing a clear, motivating vision.

 For example, Amazon.com recognized the potential of cloud services at an early stage—when many people had never heard of it.
 Even though its present business at the time was online retailing, the company set forth to develop the future: Amazon Web Services (AWS).
 Along the way, they took a lot of heat from investors that wanted better financial returns from the online retailing business.
-Amazon’s executive team stuck with their decision, and grew AWS in a $10+ billion (yes, billion) a year business.
+Amazon’s executive team stuck with their decision, and grew AWS into a $10+ billion (yes, billion) a year business.
 They described their decision to continue with AWS as a “willingness to be misunderstood.”